Hello, you! Welcome to the page I’ve been most reluctant to update, the ominous Food Section.

 I will share the trials and tribulations of my transition from a processed food addict to a whole food enthusiast.
 I know it won’t be easy.
 I have tried to change my eating habits many times before without permanence, but I have high hopes and a stronger will than ever before.

-When I’ve attempted to reduce my meat consumption before, I have always felt completely deprived shortly prior to caving under a giant pile of cooked chicken.
+When I’ve attempted to reduce my meat consumption before, I have always felt completely deprived shortly prior to caving under a giant pile of cooked chicken or 5 juicy steaks (not that juicy too be fair.
+I like them well done.
+Like a heathen).
 This time I will have to be creative, innovative and most importantly, committed.

 I know in my heart that embracing a new way of living and feeding myself is my best hope of improving my health long term.
 I have read interesting studies on people who effectively overcame debilitating autoimmune conditions through diet and I look forward to reaping the rewards of my personal study.